esign-consulting/logistics-test-selenium/README.md

 ## Geckodriver

 Besides Maven, the test also requires the installation of the [Firefox](https://www.mozilla.org) web browser, and the use of [geckodriver](https://github.com/mozilla/geckodriver), for enabling Selenium to interact with Firefox.
-Dowload it from https://github.com/mozilla/geckodriver/releases and extract it into the project folder.
+Download it from <https://github.com/mozilla/geckodriver/releases> and extract it into the project folder.
+If your operating system is a 64-bit Linux distribution, for example, execute the command:

-Unfortunately the test fails if newest versions of geckodriver are used.
-Please use the version v0.20.1 while this issue is open: `wget -c https://github.com/mozilla/geckodriver/releases/download/v0.20.1/geckodriver-v0.20.1-linux64.tar.gz -O - | tar -xz`.
+`wget -c https://github.com/mozilla/geckodriver/releases/download/v0.24.0/geckodriver-v0.24.0-linux64.tar.gz -O - | tar -xz`.

 ## Running the test

 In order to run the test, execute the command `mvn test -Dpage.url=<logistics_url> -Dwebdriver.gecko.driver=geckodriver`, replacing *<logistics_url>* with the URL where the Logistics application is available.
-The command `mvn test -Dpage.url=http://www.esign.com.br/logistics -Dwebdriver.gecko.driver=geckodriver`, for example, executes the test against the instance of the application at http://www.esign.com.br/logistics.
+The command `mvn test -Dpage.url=http://www.esign.com.br/logistics -Dwebdriver.gecko.driver=geckodriver`, for example, executes the test against the instance of the application at <http://www.esign.com.br/logistics>.

 The test opens the Firefox web browser and validates the Logistics application functionalities like it was an ordinary user, but in an automatic manner.
-If the *page.url* parameter was not defined, be sure the application is available on http://localhost:8080/logistics, the default URL.
+If the *page.url* parameter was not defined, be sure the application is available on <http://localhost:8080/logistics>, the default URL.

 ### Headless mode